fernandesafp/NBPortuguese/README.md

 # PortuguesSemGenero
-Removes Gender in the Portuguese Language
+Removes gender in the portuguese Language